HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-expanding-blockchain-with-sidechains.md

 A sidechain in Zendoo can run a different [consensus mechanism]({{ site.baseurl }}{% post_url /technology/expert/2022-02-05-0-consensus-mechanisms %}), [accounting model]({{ site.baseurl }}{% post_url /technology/expert/2022-04-02-utxo-vs-account-model %}) or [data structure]({{ site.baseurl }}{% post_url /technology/expert/2022-01-02-blockchain-as-a-data-structure %}) than the mainchain.
 It doesn't even have to be a blockchain at all, as long as the system adheres to the cross-chain transfer protocol it is interoperable with the main blockchain.

 A key component of the cross-chain transfer protocol are *withdraw certificate*.
 They are containers in which all backward transfers from a sidechain that happen within a given time period - the *withdraw epoch* - are grouped and broadcast to the mainchain collectively.
 Every sidechain needs a mechanism to generate valid withdraw certificates.
 Each sidechain also needs to define a proof system so the mainchain can verify incoming backward transfers.
 We'll get to proof systems shortly.

 There is great freedom in the design of a Horizen-compatible sidechain.
 However, we do provided a reference implementation for a sidechain consensus protocol named Latus to make life easier on developers willing to build on Horizen.
+A detailed description of the Latus construction is out of scope for this article.
+We refer the interested reader to our [Zendoo paper](https://www.horizen.global/assets/files/Horizen-Sidechain-Zendoo-A_zk-SNARK-Verifiable-Cross-Chain-Transfer-Protocol.pdf) to learn more about Latus.

 ### Modifications of the Mainchain Protocol